sanyuered/WeChat-MiniProgram-WebAR/README.md

 ![avatar](screenshot/2-2.jpg)

-Because landmarks of the demo are simple and basic, only a effect of translating and scaling on a rotating image.
+Because the landmarks of the demo are simple and basic, only a effect of translating and scaling is on a rotating image.

 ![avatar](screenshot/2-3.jpg)